Julia Volkova: Homophobic remarks

-Feud with Katina
+Feud with Lena Katina

 The feud between Volkova and Katina started when Volkova expressed her opinion on Katina's solo career back in 2010, saying: "She has the right to [sing t.A.T.u. songs], but it's so stupid, absolutely stupid.
 If you do a solo career, it means that you do your own work.
 Her stuff that she makes, I think, is silly and very soon her career will wither away and disappear."
 Katina responded to this via her YouTube page, saying: "I saw Julia's interview.
 Of course I got upset.
 But I want to tell everybody that I have a completely opposite attitude towards the whole situation, Julia's project included.
 I believe she's a very talented person and I sincerely hope that she'll be successful in all the things she plans."
 The group officially disbanded in 2011.

 In a January 2012 interview, Volkova stated that she no longer communicates with Lena Katina.
 The duo reunited briefly in 2012–14 with a performance at The Voice of Romania while promoting the re-released edition of 200 km/h in the Wrong Lane; a concert in Kyiv; and a pre-opening performance at the 2014 Winter Olympics in Sochi.
 On 17 February 2014, Katina posted a video message on her official YouTube channel stating that she would no longer be working with Volkova.
 However, on 20 February, Volkova posted a video message saying that there is "no big reunion" but t.A.T.u. were having "joint projects".
 She also criticised Katina's "meaning" behind the video and confirmed that they would be shooting a video for the new single.
 On 5 March 2014, Volkova posted another video message on her official YouTube channel in response to Katina's video.
 She stated that despite "reasons of severe trepidation on the part of Lena about [Volkova] and [her] behaviour," collaboration between the two was possible, referring to the release of their new single as well as their music video.

 On 22 May 2014, both singers introduced the video Together Apart at the Cannes Film Festival, which was part of Cornetto Ru's "A Sight of Cupid" project containing several short films about love.
 The video accompanied their song "Любовь в каждом мгновении" ("Love in Every Moment"), which was recorded together with musicians Ligalize and Mike Tompkins.

 The duo publicly reunited again in May 2016 at the 25th anniversary celebration of the children's musical group Neposedy, which both had been members of before the formation of t.A.T.u.
-There, together with the children, Katina sang her song "All Around the World"; together with Volkova, she sang "Нас не догонят" ("Not Gonna Get Us").
+There, together with the children, Volkova sang her song "Спасите, люди, мир"; together with Katina, she sang "Нас не догонят" ("Not Gonna Get Us").

+In September 2022, Katina and Volkova performed together under the name t.A.T.u. at the Dinamo Stadium in Minsk, Belarus, as part of the Ovion Show event.
+This was followed by another performance at a sporting event at the Gazprom Stadium in Saint Petersburg in May 2023.